What's at Stake

 The second suit challenges a plan to boost 2013 catch limits for several New England groundfish stocks beyond the allowable science-based limits by “carrying over” ten percent of the catch quota from 2012 that fishermen were unable to catch.

-The industrial groundfish fleet lobbied NMFS hard to increase catch limits and open closed areas despite the continuing decades-long management failure to recover several cod and flounder stocks.
+The industrial groundfish fleet lobbied NMFS hard to increase catch limits and open areas closed to trawling for up to twenty years, despite the continuing decades-long management failure to recover several overfished cod and flounder stocks.
 The five areas at risk total over 5,000 square miles and include Cashes Ledge, an underwater mountain range that houses varied and critical ocean habitats from kelp forests to mussel beds to productive mud plains.

-NMFS’ own data and analysis show that there will be little economic benefit for fishermen in the short term from opening closed area or increasing catch limits.
-Any temporary benefit will be greatly outweighed in the long-term as habitat will be damaged by bottom trawling.
-Allowing increased numbers of the large spawning fish found in these fishing refuges to be caught will further cripple species recovery in the future.
+NMFS’ own data and analysis show that there will be little economic benefit for fishermen in the short term from opening closed areas or increasing catch limits.
+Any temporary benefit will be greatly outweighed by the long-term costs because bottom trawling will cause habitat damage and harm future fishing opportunities.
+Also, allowing anglers to catch more of the large spawning fish found in these fishing refuges will further cripple the species recovery in the future.